zachmanac/Zackuska/server/testing_the_routes_with_curl.md

 app.get('/api/trucks/:truck_id/reviews', reviews_for_truck);//all the reviews of the truck given curl -X GET "http://localhost:8080/api/trucks/1/reviews"
 -------------------------------------------------------------
 WHY IS USER PASSED IN THE QUERY? app.get('/api/orders', order_for_user);//all the orders of the user given curl -X GET http://localhost:8080/api/orders?user_id=1
 ------------------------------------------------------------
 app.get('/api/trucks/:truck_id/orders', order_for_truck);//all the orders of the truck given curl -X GET http://localhost:8080/api/trucks/1/orders
 -----------------------------------------------------------
-NEED TO JOIN WITH USER TO GET USER NAME app.get('/api/trucks/:truck_id/reviews', reviews_for_truck);//all the reviews of the truck given curl -X GET http://localhost:8080/api/trucks/3/reviews
+app.get('/api/trucks/:truck_id/reviews', reviews_for_truck);//all the reviews of the truck given curl -X GET http://localhost:8080/api/trucks/3/reviews
 -----------------------------------------------------------
-I THINK WE ALSO NEED TO SEND TO THE TRUCK OWNERS INFO app.post('/api/cart/checkout', new_order);//add new order
+app.post('/api/cart/checkout', new_order);//add new order

 curl -X POST -H "Content-Type: application/json" -d '{